strawtype/dash-sunpower/README.md

   - In the absence of "Query failed", this means the entities could not be found in InfluxDB
   - Check the InfluxDB user (in `query_panels.sh`), has read access to the `homeassistant` database
   - Check the InfluxDB `configuration.yaml` details, and make sure homeassistant restarts if changed.
-  - Query the database using with `SHOW TAG VALUES FROM "kWh" WITH KEY = "entity_id"`
+  - Query the database using: `SHOW TAG VALUES FROM "kWh" WITH KEY = "entity_id"`
-    - This should all your energy entities.
+    - This should list all your energy entities.
 If missing, check [krbaker/hass-sunpower] and InfluxDB settings (the database is not collecting).
     - SunPower entities exist, but `--discover` didn't find them?
       -  Try adding them manually to `/config/power/entities.txt`
       ```